moj-analytical-services/rpackage_training/README.md

 ## 19. Continuous integration

-Continous integration is about automating software workflows.
+Continuous integration is about automating software workflows.
 An automated workflow can be setup so that when you or someone else pushes changes to github.com, tests are run to ascertain whether there are any problems.
 These checks should include the unit tests you've developed and also the R CMD tests (over 50 individual checks for common problems).

 Before setting up this automation, it's worth first enhancing the quality of your package by running the R CMD tests (which can take a long time at first as there may be many error messages) and fixing any problems.
 To do this:

 1. Run devtools::check()
 2. Fix each problem.
-You should definately fix the errors, try to eliminate the warnings (essential if submitting to CRAN), and ideally eliminate all notes.
+You should definitely fix the errors, try to eliminate the warnings (essential if submitting to CRAN), and ideally eliminate all notes.
 To understand more about a problem, look it up in [R Packages Automated Checking chapter](https://r-pkgs.org/r-cmd-check.html).
 It may also be useful to look at [Writing R Extensions](https://cran.r-project.org/doc/manuals/r-release/R-exts.html), and at code that has passed the test (e.g. [the eesectors package](https://github.com/DCMSstats/eesectors)).
 3. Rerun

 To setup continuous integration using GitHub Actions: